wlsf82/protractor-todomvc/README.md

 The spec.js file has the tests themselves.

-And the *.helper.js files are just helpers to keep the repeated complex logic separated from the test.
+And the *.helper.js files are just helpers to keep the repeated complex logic code separated from the test.